David Bruce's custom hand made Front Wheel Drive recumbent Tricycle!

 Above picture shows me ( David Bruce) on the DBT4 Sport blue prototype leading the recumbent group during the Riverside ride in Cocoa, Florida sometime in 2014.

 We were invited to submit a trike build article for the Human Power News publication about our FWD concept trike in late May 2014 and the "My HPV" article was published in their November 2014 release.
 I used to be a member of the IHPVA and loved getting the newsletters in the mail years ago!
 Please visit the top page links for more information on the FWD tricycle concept, early HPV prototypes, our fun ride events and build videos plus detailed images of the FWD recumbent tricycle prototypes!

 Feb 2017 Update: For Sale, the original Red DBT3 prototype! $1200 firm!!
 As a test mule / prototype it does haves some quirks, but I rode this for two years and did a lot of events and local rides before redesigning the FWD concept to the DBT4 frame.
 Loads of pictures and detailed specs here: DBT3

-February 2017 Update: Since my last update not much has changed except for some medical issues!
-I have been riding more on a MTB and have restarted some fabrication for the rear frame support for the DBT4 Sport design:
+February to July 2017 Update: Since my last update not much has changed except for some medical issues!
+I had some chest pressures and through June 2016 to August 2016 I had numerous cardio tests and ended up with two stents!
+Since then I have been riding a Trek MTB more than the recumbents and have been working on a design for the rear frame rack support.